lloydikeyks/LloydLorente/README.md

 ## About Me:

-I am Juan Dela Cruz, with a flair for coding and database management skills.
+I am Lloyd Jefferson Lorente, with a flair for coding and database management skills.
 I thrive on tackling complex problems and crafting elegant solutions.
 My journey in tech started when I enrolled in the BS Information Technology program.

 ## Education: